ToolShedTested

 Spring cleanup in the Pacific Northwest is a real task.
 You spend all winter watching leaves turn to wet mats on your patio, and by March the gutters are packed and the driveway edges are a mess.
 A leaf blower is the fastest tool for clearing all of it -- and if you are still running a gas model, you are doing more work than necessary to maintain it.

-For this spring 2026 guide, I narrowed the field to five cordless blowers that cover the full range of yard sizes and budgets.
+For this spring 2026 guide, we narrowed the field to five cordless blowers that cover the full range of yard sizes and budgets.
 If you are building out a full spring kit, check out our guides to the best battery-powered lawn mowers, best cordless hedge trimmers, best string trimmers, and best pressure washers for 2026.

 Quick Comparison